shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 ## Game Logic

+**Document what game states and game data you managed and what design patterns you used to complete your task.**

 The most important elements for game logic in a visual novel are the story (narration) and design.
-The story took a long time for us to get right.
-The script was rewritten in the last 15 days due to the pace of our original story.
-We spent a lot of time finding the appropriate sound effects and changed positions and expressions of the characters to keep the player engaged and make the game more lively.
-For instance, when Ushi is biking, the position of the bike is shifted left/right as the story progresses.

-The design is very minimalistic.
-There are mainly 3 layers - a background image, characters in the scene, and the narration panel.
-For the background image, we animated the images we took of the campus, roads, and bike paths.
-The characters (Kuma, Puma, Muma, and Ruma) are all bears as they are really cute.
-The narration panel (and choices) is the top layer and the dialogue has a little animation (appearing letter-by-letter).
-The dialogues are not very long to prevent the cluttering of the narration box.
+Since our

 # Sub-Roles